seasketch/geoprocessing/website/docs/tutorials/newproject.md

 - [Low-level raster report](./sampleproject.md#seamount-report)
 - [High-level raster report](./sampleproject.md#coral-species-report)

+If you use the Metric Group feature, there are [examples](../concepts/Concepts.md) of variations for creating them based on the structure of your data.

 ## Build Your Project

 The application `build` proceess packages it for deployment.
 Specifically it: